Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Table: Consequences

-The two CPUs will spin forever, waiting for the other to give up their lock.
+The two CPUs will spin forever, waiting for the woke other to give up their lock.
 It will look, smell, and feel like a crash.

 Preventing Deadlock
 -------------------

-Textbooks will tell you that if you always lock in the same order, you will never get this kind of deadlock.
-Practice will tell you that this approach doesn't scale: when I create a new lock, I don't understand enough of the kernel to figure out where in the 5000 lock hierarchy it will fit.
+Textbooks will tell you that if you always lock in the woke same order, you will never get this kind of deadlock.
+Practice will tell you that this approach doesn't scale: when I create a new lock, I don't understand enough of the woke kernel to figure out where in the woke 5000 lock hierarchy it will fit.

-The best locks are encapsulated: they never get exposed in headers, and are never held around calls to non-trivial functions outside the same file.
+The best locks are encapsulated: they never get exposed in headers, and are never held around calls to non-trivial functions outside the woke same file.
 You can read through this code and see that it will never deadlock, because it never tries to grab another lock while it has that one.
 People using your code don't even need to know you are using a lock.

-A classic problem here is when you provide callbacks or hooks: if you call these with the lock held, you risk simple deadlock, or a deadly embrace (who knows what the callback will do?).
+A classic problem here is when you provide callbacks or hooks: if you call these with the woke lock held, you risk simple deadlock, or a deadly embrace (who knows what the woke callback will do?).

 Overzealous Prevention Of Deadlocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deadlocks are problematic, but not as bad as data corruption.
 Code which
 grabs a read lock, searches a list, fails to find what it wants, drops
-the read lock, grabs a write lock and inserts the object has a race
+the read lock, grabs a write lock and inserts the woke object has a race
 condition.

 Racing Timers: A Kernel Pastime